View Marvin Wilson's Obituary on CJOnline.com and share memories

 Visitation with family will precede the service at 9:30 A.M. at Topeka Bible Church.

-Memorial Contributions honoring Marvin can be found in the full obituary at the following website www.PenwellGabelTopeka.com
+Memorial Contributions honoring Marvin can be found in the full obituary at www.DoveTopeka.com.